 Playing is crucial to the development of children because children discover, practice, and cement various developmental stages in basic ability, dexterity, and knowledge.
 These children need a place where they can be children again.
-The Spielmobil creates such a place and travels for this reason every day in a different shelter in the Rhein-Main region.
-So we are both fast and flexible if a shelter is close and the residents have moved.
-The Spielmobil travels everywhere around the cities of Frankfurt, Darmstadt, Wiesbaden, Mainz, and Hanau.
+The SpielMobil creates such a place and travels for this reason to several shelters in the Rhein-Main region.
+So we are both fast and flexible if a shelter is getting closed and the residents have to move.
+The SpielMobil travels everywhere around the cities of Frankfurt, Darmstadt, Wiesbaden and Mainz.

-The Spielmobil currently travels to organized locations in Mainz, Wiesbaden, Darmstadt, and Frankfurt.
-We are now in conversation with shelters in Offenbach to start locations there are quickly as possible.
+The SpielMobil currently travels to organized locations in Mainz, Wiesbaden, Darmstadt, and Frankfurt.
+We are now in conversation with shelters in Offenbach to start locations there as quickly as possible.
 Beyond that, there are interested shelters in the cities of Kronberg and Oberursel.
 As soon as we have a solid network

-Our Spielmobil visits shelter homes in a regular cycle either weekly or biweekly.
+Our SpielMobil visits refugee homes in a regular cycle, at the moment in a biweekly rhythm.
 At present we are working on a fixed route planning.

 Our regular stations are currently as follows: